eljost/pysisyphus/docs/scans.rst

      # step_size: 0.4
      # Enable symmetric scan in both directions, starting from the initial coordinates
      # symmetric: False
+     # Set relaxed to False for a rigid scan; relaxed scans are the default.
+     # relaxed: True
      #
      # By specifying an 'opt' block, the default optimization values, e.g.
      # convergence thresholds can be altered.